sriyamac/NinerNav/README.md

 1. Install the packages in `requirements.txt` (preferably in a virtual environment).
 2. Make a folder called `secrets` and place a file called `secrets.json` in it.
 3. In `secrets.json`, you should place you database connection string and session signing key.
+Optionally, you may use the sqlite database in `tests/ninernav.db`.

 ```json
 {